-- 1. The date sighted and location provided in the table are not necessarily when or where the serious injury or mortality occurred; rather, this information indicates when and where the whale was first reported beached, entangled, or injured. - 2.
-National guidelines for determining what constitutes a serious injury have not been finalized.
+1. The date sighted and location provided in the table are not necessarily when or where the serious injury or mortality occurred; rather, this information indicates when and where the whale was first reported beached, entangled, or injured.

+2. National guidelines for determining what constitutes a serious injury have not been finalized.
 Interim criteria as established by NERO/NMFS (62 FR 33, Jan.
 2, 1997) have been used here.
-Some assignments may change as new information becomes available and/or when national standards are established. - 3.
-Assigned cause based on best judgement of available data.
+Some assignments may change as new information becomes available and/or when national standards are established.

+3. Assigned cause based on best judgement of available data.
 Additional information may result in revisions.

-After reviewing NER/NMFS records for 1996 through 2000, six were found that had sufficient information to confirm the cause of death as collisions with vessels (Table 1).
+After reviewing NMFS records for 1997 through 2001, seven were found that had sufficient information to confirm the cause of death as collisions with vessels (Table 1).
 One record (8/4/97) had been omitted from previous reports, but is inserted here following an examination of the exhumed skeletal remains which found a broken jaw and cracked scapula which had partially healed.
 The partial healing indicates the whale was alive at the time of the incident.

-The above records constitute an annual rate of serious injury or mortality of 1.2 fin whales from collisions with vessels.
-NMFS/NER data holdings include five additional records of fin whale collisions with vessels, but the available supporting documentation was not conclusive as to whether these constituted serious injury or were the proximal cause of the mortality.
-Continuing follow-up efforts may yield additional confirmed events from these records.
+The above records constitute an annual rate of serious injury or mortality of 1.4 fin whales from collisions with vessels.
+NMFS data holdings include four additional records of fin whale collisions with vessels, but the available supporting documentation was insufficient to determine if the whales sustained mortal injuries from the encounters.

 The status of this stock relative to OSP in the US Atlantic EEZ is unknown, but the species is listed as endangered under the ESA.
 There are insufficient data to determine the population trend for fin whales.
 The total level of human-caused mortality and serious injury is unknown.
-The records on hand at NER/NMFS represent coverage of only a portion of the area surveyed for the population estimate for the stock.
+The records on hand at NMFS represent coverage of only a portion of the area surveyed for the population estimate for the stock.
 Despite this, the total fishery-related mortality and serious injury for this stock is not less than 10% of the calculated PBR and, therefore, cannot be considered to be insignificant and approaching a zero mortality and serious injury rate.
 This is a strategic stock because the fin whale is listed as an endangered species under the ESA.
 A Recovery Plan for fin whales has been prepared and is currently awaiting legal clearance.